sobjornstad/PSDaylog/README.md

 Of course, if you need something more complicated, you can use PowerShell's filtering tools!

+The `-Content` parameter outputs just the text of matching entries rather than a stream of PowerShell objects.
+You can use this to quickly produce a filtered version of your log.

 Use `Get-Help Find-Daylog` for a full description of all the supported parameters.

 ### `Format-DaylogTimecard`